barungoswami/pinpoint/README.md

 ### CORS - Cross-Origin Resource Sharing
 #### CORS is a mechanism that uses additional HTTP headers to let a user agent gain permission to access selected resources from a server on a different origin (domain) than the site currently in use.
 A user agent makes a cross-origin HTTP request when it requests a resource from a different domain, protocol, or port than the one from which the current document originated.
 #### An example of a cross-origin request: A HTML page served from http://domain-a.com makes an <img> src request for http://domain-b.com/image.jpg.
 Many pages on the web today load resources like CSS stylesheets, images, and scripts from separate domains, such as content delivery networks (CDNs).
 For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
 For example, XMLHttpRequest and the Fetch API follow the same-origin policy.
 This means that a web application using those APIs can only request HTTP resources from the same domain the application was loaded from unless CORS headers are used.
-### Quick fix to the CORS issue:
+#### Quick fix to the CORS issue:
-#### Install Allow-Control-Allow-Origin: *  Plugin from the Chrome Web Store.
+##### Install Allow-Control-Allow-Origin: *  Plugin from the Chrome Web Store.
 You can install it here: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en
 #### Otherwise, you will get this error: "No ‘Access-Control-Allow-Origin’ header is present on the requested resource.
 Origin ‘null’ is therefore not allowed access."
-###Long-term fix to the CORS issue:
+#### Long-term fix to the CORS issue:
-####
+##### Using JSONP - this technique has been used for a long time for online services and cross domain requests, but the remote services need to use it.
+It consists of dynamically adding a script element in the HTML page to execute the request.
+When the response is received, the corresponding code is parsed and executed as JavaScript.

 ### Heroku
 #### Heroku Supports projects built in Node.js, Ruby, Java, PHP, Python, Go, Scala, and Clojure.